Electron backscatter diffraction: Depth resolution

 Monte Carlo simulations provide an alternative approach to quantifying the depth resolution for EBSPs formation, which can be estimated using the Bloch wave theory, where backscattered primary electrons – after interacting with the crystal lattice – exit the surface, carrying information about the crystallinity of the volume interacting with the electrons.
 The backscattered electrons (BSE) energy distribution depends on the material's characteristics and the beam conditions.
-This BSE wave field is also affected by the thermal diffuse scattering process that causes incoherent and inelastic (energy loss) scattering – after the Bragg diffraction events – which does not, yet, have a complete physical description that can be related to mechanisms that constitute EBSP depth resolution.
+This BSE wave field is also affected by the thermal diffuse scattering process that causes incoherent and inelastic (energy loss) scattering – after the elastic diffraction events – which does not, yet, have a complete physical description that can be related to mechanisms that constitute EBSP depth resolution.

 Both the EBSD experiment and simulations typically make two assumptions: that the surface is pristine and has a homogeneous depth resolution; however, neither of them is valid for a deformed sample.